wysheridan-xyz/wysheridan-account/idea.md

 * Ask a question
 * Make a statement
-* Resupond to anothers question or statement.
+* Resupond to another's question or statement.
-* Write a short article explaining an idea.
+* Write a short article explaining an idea, opinion, or judgment.
+* Source and verify that a statment is factual.